mrice/license-check/README.md

 How to use it
 ---------------
-Put licence-check into your build process by adding the following to your pom.xml:
+Put license-check into your build process by adding the following to your pom.xml:

 ```xml